ZuliEyvazov/P5-Particle-Systems/README.md

 # P5-Particle-Systems
-Particle System coding ( Exercise with P5 and processing)
+Particle System coding (Exercise using p5.js & Processing).
+Pleae consult : https://p5js.org/ for more the nesecceary packages install and further questions